jazzfool/reclutch/README.md

 - Object-oriented widgets in idiomatic Rust.
 - Renderer-agnostic.

-Currently there is no default graphics backend, but there is a GPU implementation planned some day.
+There is an (optional) OpenGL Skia implementation for the renderer.

 ## Example